PhDJsandboxaq/draft-joseph-tls-turbotls/draft-ietf-turbotls-design.md

 - **TLS-over-TCP fallback:** The document describes what to do in the case of failure due to UDP packet loss or filtering.
 The scheme should revert to TLS-over-TCP incurring a small latency overhead that should be minimal in comparison with standard TLS-over-TCP without a TurboTLS attempt.

 - **Client request-based fragmentation:** Due to the impact of post-quantum cryptography such as larger keys certain considerations have to be taken into account.
-One is that a Server Hello is likely to require multiple UDP packets, thus to eliminate the possibility of reflection attacks and failures due to middle-box filtering, we describe how to create a one-to-one correspondence between Client Hello packets and Server Hello packets.
+One is that a Server Hello is likely to require multiple UDP packets, thus to eliminate the possibility of reflection attacks and hence serve as a DDoS mitigation, we describe how to create a one-to-one correspondence between Client Hello packets and Server Hello packets.

 - **How to implement via a transparent proxy:** The document gives a brief description of how one can implement TurboTLS via a transparent proxy, which has two implications.
 The first is that it demonstrates clearly that the security of TLS is unchanged, as a server and client can have their entire transcript intercepted by two proxies (one in front of each), which TurboTLS-ify the interaction.
 Thus the view server and client is unchanged versus standard TLS.
 The second is that the TLS proxy represents a way for legacy systems to benefit from faster connection establishment without requiring direct upgrades.